Phanerozoic: Triassic Period

 The Triassic ranges from 252 million to 201 million years ago.
-The Triassic is a transitional time in Earth's history between the Permian Extinction and the lush Jurassic Period.
-It has three major epochs: Early Triassic, Middle Triassic. and Late Triassic.
+The Triassic is mostly a transitional recovery period between the desolate aftermath of the Permian Extinction and the lush Jurassic Period.
+It has three major epochs: Early Triassic, Middle Triassic, and Late Triassic.

 The Early Triassic lasted between 252 million to 247 million years ago, and was a hot and arid epoch in the aftermath of the Permian Extinction.
-Many tetrapods during this epoch represented a disaster fauna, a group of animals with low diversity and cosmopolitanism (wide geographic ranges).
-Temnospondyli recovered and rediversified into large aquatic predators during the Triassic.
-Reptiles also diversified rapidly, with aquatic reptiles such as ichthyosaurs and sauropterygians proliferating in the seas.
+Many tetrapods during this epoch represented a disaster fauna, a group of survivor animals with low diversity and cosmopolitanism (wide geographic ranges).
+Temnospondyli recovered first and evolved into large aquatic predators during the Triassic.
+Other reptiles also diversified rapidly, with aquatic reptiles such as ichthyosaurs and sauropterygians proliferating in the seas.
 On land, the first true archosaurs appeared, including pseudosuchians (crocodile relatives) and avemetatarsalians (bird/dinosaur relatives).

 The Middle Triassic spans from 247 million to 237 million years ago.
 The Middle Triassic featured the beginnings of the break-up of Pangaea as rifting commenced in north Pangaea.
 The northern part of the Tethys Ocean, the Paleotethys Ocean, had become a passive basin, but a spreading center was active in the southern part of the Tethys Ocean, the Neotethys Ocean.
-Phytoplankton, coral, crustaceans, and many other invertebrates recovered from the Permian extinction by the end of the Middle Triassic.
+Phytoplankton, coral, crustaceans and many other marine invertebrates recovered from the Permian extinction by the end of the Middle Triassic.
 Meanwhile, on land, reptiles continued to diversify, conifer forests flourished, as well as the first flies.

 The Late Triassic spans from 237 million to 201 million years ago.
-Following the bloom of the Middle Triassic, the Late Triassic was warm and arid, with a strong monsoon climate and with most precipitation limited to coastal regions and high latitudes.
+Following the bloom of the Middle Triassic, the Late Triassic was initially warm and arid with a strong monsoon climate and with most precipitation limited to coastal regions and high latitudes.
+This changed late in the Carnian period with a 2 million years-long wet season which transformed the arid continental interior into lush alluvial forests.
 The first true dinosaurs appeared early in the Late Triassic, and pterosaurs evolved a bit later.
-Other large reptilian competitors to the dinosaurs were wiped out by the Triassic–Jurassic extinction event, in which most archosaurs (excluding crocodylomorphs, pterosaurs, and dinosaurs), many synapsids, and almost all large amphibians became extinct, as well as 34% of marine life in the fourth mass extinction event.
+Other large reptilian competitors to the dinosaurs were wiped out by the Triassic–Jurassic extinction event, in which most archosaurs (excluding crocodylomorphs, pterosaurs and dinosaurs), most therapsids (except cynodonts) and almost all large amphibians became extinct, as well as 34% of marine life in the fourth mass extinction event.
 The cause of the extinction is debated, but likely resulted from eruptions of the CAMP large igneous province.